 Newmar offers several Class A wheelchair-accessible RVs. (www.newmarcorp.com/wheelchair-accessible/).
 These spacious units all feature lift access and roll-in showers.
 And some even come equipped with adjustable height beds and dining tables.

-If a trip to Japan is in your future, then surf on by the Accessible Japan website (www.accessible-japan.com); a consumer-created resource with details about wheelchair-accessible attractions, transportation and lodging throughout Japan.
+If a trip to Japan is in your future, then surf on by this website with tons of accessibility information (www.accessible-japan.com).
+It’s a consumer-created resource with details about wheelchair-accessible attractions, transportation and lodging throughout Japan.
 Additionally, the website includes information about wheelchair-accessible day tours, and companies that offer wheelchair-accessible options.
 Essential information about getting around, accessible transfers, disability discounts, equipment rentals, voltage and suggested guide books and resources are also included.
 And if you’d like to know about something that isn’t listed on the website, there’s a link to a forum where you can ask additional questions.

 All in all, it’s a very comprehensive resource for accessible travel in Japan.